 - Earn 1 point per $1 spent on all other purchases.

 - $200 Annual travel credit

 Although the annual fee of $699 is steep, the card comes packed with benefits.
-The signup bonus alone is easily worth $1,000 – 1,200 if you convert your American Express Membership Rewards points to Aeroplan or Marriott Rewards.
-Note that you get a higher signup bonus when using my referral link compared to the regular link.
-You can read my full review of the Amex Platinum card here.
+You can convert your American Express Membership Rewards points to Aeroplan or Marriott Rewards which can be quite valuable to some people.

 Emergency medical insurance